Diagrams

 - Type a name and keep it as a visual arrow used only in the diagram

-- Choose one of the compatible relation types proposed in the menu
+- Choose one of the compatible relationship types proposed in the menu

-If you choose a relation type between two existing inventory assets, Boldo checks whether that relation already exists between them.
+If you choose a relationship type between two existing inventory assets, Boldo checks whether that relationship already exists between them.

-- If it already exists, the edge becomes linked to that existing inventory relation
+- If it already exists, the edge becomes linked to that existing inventory relationship

 - If it does not exist yet and you have the right to create it, Boldo creates it in the inventory and links the edge to it

-- If Boldo cannot create that relation, the edge stays a visual arrow in the diagram
+- If Boldo cannot create that relationship, the edge stays a visual arrow in the diagram

-If one of the nodes is still a draft node, or if you connect an asset to itself, the connection stays a visual arrow even if you pick a relation name.
+If one of the nodes is still a draft node, or if you connect an asset to itself, the connection stays a visual arrow even if you pick a relationship name.

 Add shapes, text, and images